Henry Hall (Egyptologist): Personal

 He was a forceful speaker with an encyclopaedic knowledge of his subject, and had great success in presenting archaeological discoveries to the general public.
 He was a frequent contributor of short articles and communications, submitting more than 100 of these to various academic journals, including the Journal of Egyptian Archaeology and the British Museum Quarterly.
 He also contributed chapters to Cambridge Ancient History as well as articles for Encyclopædia Britannica and Dictionary of National Biography.

-With later art, especially that of the last four centuries, he was well acquainted, collecting Dutch paintings of ships, and presenting to the National Portrait Gallery in the present year a remarkable collection of political and other portrait sketches made by his father.
-Among other interests outside his main field, he was devoted to the history of the Army and Navy and his acquaintance with the various types of German military buttons was of unexpected national service in the War.
+Later art, especially that of the last four centuries, was also one of his interests; he collected Dutch paintings of ships, and he presented to the National Portrait Gallery a collection of political and other portrait sketches made by his father.
+He also had interests related to the history of the Army and Navy — his acquaintance with the various types of German military buttons was of unexpected national service in the War.

 In 1920 Hall was made honorary D.Litt. at Oxford and an honorary Fellow of his college in 1929.
 He was a Fellow of the British Academy, chairman of the Palestine Exploration Fund in 1922, and a member of Council of both the Hellenic Society and the Royal Asiatic Society.

 On returning from an Egyptological seminar in Brussels, Hall caught a cold from which he did not recover, dying of pneumonia in London on 13 October 1930, at the age of 57.
 His service was at St Mary the Virgin, Primrose Hill, and afterwards at Golders Green Crematorium on 15 October.